 Crisis Solutions Center

-The Crisis Solutions Center launched its operations on August 6, 2012.
-CSC has three components:
+The Crisis Solutions Center has three programs:

 Crisis Respite Program

-Without this program, these people would have little choice but to return to the streets, where they would most likely repeat a cycle of using costly public services like emergency rooms, jails, sobering centers and courts.
+Working in partnership with Harborview Medical Center, King County Mental Health Court and hospitals across the county, the Crisis Respite Program is a vital buffer between psychiatric emergency care and life back on the streets.
+Without this program, people would have little choice but to return to the streets, where they would most likely repeat a cycle of using costly public services like emergency rooms, jails, sobering centers and courts.